 Work with us to make a difference

-Join our energetic & committed team to support your local Community.
+Join our empathetic and committed team to support your community

-Could you provide a safe and stimulating place in your home from two to five guests?
-Would you like to be well remunerated whilst knowing that you are making a difference to the older people in your community?
+Could you provide a safe and stimulating place in your home for between two and six guests?
+Would you like to be well-remunerated while knowing you are making a difference to the older people in your community?

-Tapestry Day Club is a not-for-profit social enterprise offering high quality small group day support for people across Sussex, Surrey and the surrounding areas.
-Our service is primarily for those who are socially isolated and/or living with memory loss and as a result perhaps losing confidence in socialising in larger groups.
+Tapestry Day Club is a not-for-profit social enterprise offering high-quality, small-group day support for people across West Sussex and Surrey.
+Our service is primarily for those who are socially isolated and living with dementia, as a result perhaps losing confidence socialising in larger groups.

-As a host, not only will you be central to your guests, but also involved with their wider family and friends, and so become a vital part of all their lives.
-It is of paramount importance to Tapestry Day Club that these strong bonds are created, you will become the glue, so that everyone feels comfortable and content and a sense of security and support is established early on.
+As a host, not only will you be central to your guests, but also you will be involved with their wider family and friends, becoming an important part of their lives.

-- Ability to work on own initiative and be dependable
+- Dependable and able to work on own initiative.

 How you work